can123oz/ASP.NET-Core-Practice/README.md

 # ASP.NET-Core-Practice
-Useful practices for sending tuple objects from controller, getting tuples from forms, Validation with Model MetadataTypes.
+Useful practices for sending data from controller, getting data from views, Validation types.
+Worked on MVC design Pattern.

 Topics in this practice ;